 Hong Kong?
-Another 3 weeks ago I knew about this place close to nothing.
-But then – there was this banner with promotional flight offer on the web, we did a quick research, to find out, that it’s separate from China and we Latvians don’t need VISA.
+Another 3 weeks ago I knew next to nothing about this place.
+But then – there was this banner online with promotional flight offer.
+We did a quick research to find out, that Hong Kong is an autonomous territory and we Latvians don’t need a visa when traveling there.
 Then we read few interesting articles about Hong Kong, and IT WAS DECIDED.
 We are going to Hong Kong.

 And yesterday early in the morning we arrived to Hong Kong.
-Flight from Singapore was about 4 hours long and cost each of us close to 100 euros.
+Flight from Singapore was about 4 hours long and cost each of us close to 100 EUR.

-To get from airport to city center we take a bus, which turns out to be very convenient and for less than half of the price of the metro.
-3,8 euros compared to 9 euros.
-Information about this bus we find already on the place, standing by transport map in front of Hong Kong airport, when some local man comes to us and asks if we need some help.
+To get from airport to the city center we take a bus, which turns out to be very convenient and for less than a half of the price of the metro.
+About 3.8 EUR compared to 9 EUR.
+Information about this bus we find already on the place, standing by a transport map in front of the Hong Kong airport, when some local man approaches us and asks if we need any help.

 Next thing – where to go?
 This time we know it only partly.
 What it means is that we know few districts, where, as we found on Google, we could find some cheaper accommodation.
 But that’s all we have.

 It was only two days ago, when we were already in Singapore, that we started to look for an accommodation in Hong Kong.
 And that’s also when we found out how expensive Hong Kong is.
 Not the best place for budget travelers, haha.
 Realizing that we decided not to stress out, looking through booking sites and searching for the best and cheapest hotels and hostels, but to leave it for later and enjoy our time in Singapore.

 Because anyway everything will be ok, as it always is.
 In India and Malaysia we have done this way all the time – looking for accommodation on arrival not in advance.